 GMAP is the premier leadership training program for international executives and global leaders.
 GMAP provides students with a 360-degree approach to understanding international affairs: a rich interdisciplinary curriculum, team-based collaboration, and class composition designed to ensure a broad range of geographical and professional perspectives.
 GMAP is a one-year graduate degree program leading to a Master of Arts in International Relations.

 GMAP teaches students to explore the complex and nuanced intersections among the worlds of international business, international organizations and NGOs, and governments.
 Participants include a wide variety of international affairs professionals from all regions of the world with diverse interests and professional backgrounds.

-The program provides the signature Fletcher experience.
-The different calendar options and hybrid learning structure allow our students the flexibility to enroll in GMAP when it best fits their busy professional (and personal) life.
-Students have the option to start in July or January.
-The GMAP year is comprised of three terms, and each term includes a reading period, a 2-week residency session, and 11 weeks of Internet-mediated instruction.
-Two residencies are held at the Fletcher campus, and one residency is held at an international location outside of the United States.
-The GMAP hybrid learning structure of 3 residencies and 33 weeks of Internet-mediated instruction offers the ability to earn an executive graduate degree without career interruption or relocation.
+GMAP students have the option to start their academic year in August or January.
+The GMAP year is comprised of three terms, and each term includes a 2-week residency session and 11 weeks of internet-mediated instruction.
+Two residencies are held at The Fletcher School, and one residency is held at an international location.
+During the 12-month program, students complete 11 courses and a master's thesis.
+GMAP provides the signature Fletcher experience, with the added flexibility of pursuing the degree without career interruption or relocation.